 What is Hydroponic Gardening?

-In hydroponic gardening there is no need of soil.
+In hydroponic gardening, there is no need for soil.
 This makes it ideal for people who live in places where it is either too hard or too expensive to farm using soil (even though hydroponic gardening requires more effort than other forms of gardening).

 What Is Hydroponic Planting?

 Hydroponic planting is the growing of a crop in water, typically using mineral nutrient solutions.
 There are many reasons for choosing hydroponics over other methods of growing plants, such as soil gardening so that your plants have adequate nutrients and the ability to thrive with less work on your part.
 Some growers use hydroponic systems to grow food crops that cannot be grown in soil or by other means, such as tomatoes or strawberries.
 Others use hydroponics to grow flowers and herbs that need less care than traditional gardening methods like weeding or deadheading.
 Still, others use it to grow plants indoors during the winter months or when there is not enough sunlight for their plants to grow outside.
 In order to plant a hydroponic garden, you will need a container that can hold up to 4 gallons of water and will provide oxygen while submerged.
 There are many types of containers available depending on the type of plant you want to grow and how quickly you want it to take root; this could be a small plastic cube, a dish-shaped container, or a large pot with holes drilled in the bottom for drainage.